VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.es.md

   -- Package manager
   use 'wbthomason/packer.nvim'

-  -- Theme inspired by Atom
+  -- Tema inspirado en Atom
   use 'joshdick/onedark.vim'

   if install_plugins then